The Children of Lir: A Fascinating Irish Legend

 The Mythological Cycle

 The Mythological Cycle, also known as the “Cycle of the Gods,” is the earliest recorded cycle of Irish mythology.
 It focuses on the mythic origins of Ireland and its supernatural inhabitants.
-This cycle primarily features stories of the Tuatha Dé Danann, a group of supernatural beings who were believed to have inhabited Ireland before the arrival of humans.
+This cycle primarily features stories of the Tuatha Dé Danann, a group of supernatural beings believed to have inhabited Ireland before the arrival of humans.

 Most-Prominent-Gods_Tuatha-de-Danann_Connolly-Cove